nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-:information_source: Format of TIME:
+:information_source: The format of TIME is as follows:
-* The format of TIME is {int: day_of_week} {int: start_time}-{int: end_time}.
+* {int: day_of_week} {int: start_time}-{int: end_time}.
-* The format of day_of_week is any number from 1 to 7, where 1 refers to Monday while 7 refers to Sunday.
+* day_of_week is any number from 1 to 7, where 1 refers to Monday while 7 refers to Sunday.
-* The format of start_time and end_time follows the 24-hr clock format (e.g. 1pm refers to 1300).
+* start_time and end_time follows the 24-hr clock format (e.g. 1pm refers to 1300).

-:information_source: The format of LAST_PAYMENT_DATE is d/m/yyyy or dd/mm/yyyy (e.g. both 03/02/2020 and 3/2/2020 are acceptable).
+:information_source: The format of LAST_PAYMENT_DATE is as follows:
+* d/m/yyyy or dd/mm/yyyy (e.g. both 03/02/2020 and 3/2/2020 are acceptable).

-:information_source: Format of YEAR:
+:information_source: The format of YEAR is as follows:
-* The format of YEAR is TYPE_OF_SCHOOL LEVEL (e.g. y/Primary 2 and y/p 2 are the same and both acceptable).
+* TYPE_OF_SCHOOL LEVEL (e.g. y/primary 2 and y/p 2 are the same and both acceptable).
-* TYPE_OF_SCHOOL can be Primary(pri, p), Secondary(sec, s) or JC(jc).
+* TYPE_OF_SCHOOL can be primary(pri, p), secondary(sec, s) or jc.
-* LEVEL has to correspond with the TYPE_OF_SCHOOL (e.g. Primary 1 - Primary 6, Secondary 1 - Secondary 5, JC 1 - JC 2)
+* LEVEL has to correspond with the TYPE_OF_SCHOOL (e.g. primary 1 - primary 6, secondary 1 - secondary 5, jc 1 - jc 2)
 <br>

 </div>